- PlushCare

 How to treat food poisoning

 Food poisoning typically will run its course.
-Many times, symptoms will go away on their own, but if symptoms persist or you do not feel well, make an appointment to speak with your doctor.
-Depending on your situation and symptoms, food poisoning can be treated with fluids through an IV or antibiotics.
+Most of the time, symptoms will go away on their own within a few days, but if symptoms persist or you do not feel well, make an appointment to speak with your doctor.
+Depending on your situation and symptoms, food poisoning can be treated with oral fluid rehydration, anti-nausea medicines, anti-diarrhea medicines, and time.
+If your symptoms are severe, you may be advised to seek care in person for IV fluids or antibiotics.

 If you are able to eat or drink, try bland foods such as the BRAT diet.
 The BRAT diet consists of bland food items like bananas, rice, applesauce, and toast.
-Broths may also be tolerable as well as low-fat meals.
+Soup broths and tea may also be tolerable, as well as small low-fat meals.
+An important part of staying hydrated is frequent but small sips of light liquids.

 Feeling sick can affect the amount of food you eat and the liquids you drink.
-The infected person may not even be able to suck on ice chips because of acute diarrhea and fluid loss.
-It is important to replace lost fluids and treat dehydration.
-Mild dehydration can be managed at home, but severe dehydration can be life-threatening and requires medical treatment.
+The infected person may not even be able to suck on ice chips because of their nausea.
+If you are having multiple episodes of diarrhea and vomiting, it is important to replace lost fluids and prevent or treat dehydration.
+Mild dehydration can be managed at home with frequent small sips of clear or light-colored fluids such as water, Pedialyte, soup broth and tea, but severe dehydration can be life-threatening and requires medical treatment.

 How to prevent food poisoning

 Food safety is crucial in preventing food poisoning.
 Food safety is centered around food purchasing, storage, preparation, cooking, and serving.
 Not following standard guidelines for food safety can lead to food poisoning.
 Handle food in a clean environment, with clean utensils, and with clean hands.
-Handling raw meat and undercooked beef are common food practices that have harmful bacteria.
+Handling raw meat and undercooked beef, pork or chicken are common food practices that can spread harmful bacteria.

 The following are guidelines to help prevent food poisoning:

-Use a meat thermometer to keep food at safe temperatures
+• Use a meat thermometer to make sure that food is at safe temperatures.

 When to see a doctor for food poisoning

-Notify your doctor if you have 6 runny stools in 24 hours, have blood in your vomit or diarrhea, a fever higher than 101.3, severe stomach cramps, or are not able to drink enough liquids.
+Notify your doctor if you have 6 or more watery stools in 24 hours, have blood in your vomit or in your diarrhea, have a fever higher than 101.3, have severe stomach cramps, or are not able to drink enough liquids to prevent dehydration.
 These can be signs of a serious illness.
-In such cases, over-the-counter medications will not treat diarrhea or prevent dehydration.
-In many cases, trying to manage severe food poisoning with over-the-counter medication can worsen symptoms.
+In such cases, over-the-counter medications might not be enough to manage your symptoms or prevent dehydration.
+In some cases, trying to manage severe food poisoning with over-the-counter medication can worsen symptoms; this is especially true if a high fever or blood is present.
 Eating contaminated food can cause serious foodborne illness and adverse health conditions.

 Related conditions to food poisoning